engunity/master/README.md

-# All in One Project: Performance Modeling, RTL Simulations, and Automation & Analysis Tools
+# All in One Project: Performance Modeling, Analog and RTL Simulations, and Automation & Analysis Tools

-This all-in-one project provides a framework for Python/Matlab models, GUI, and Digital Simulations.
+This all-in-one project provides a framework for Python/Matlab models, GUI, and LTSpice Analog and Digital SystemVerilog Simulations.
 The project is modular, allowing easy modification and extension.

 ---